Request Quote » Request Quote »

 Find out how »

-1. Generate accurate point cloud scans
+1. Generate accurate point cloud scans for BIM models

 As a first step to creating a 2D/3D as-built model, ensure that the building scans are accurate.
-The surveyor has to make sure that all the positions are registered as the scanner usually considers only the scanned objects in the line of sight.
-Terrestrial scanners, hand-held scanners and drones are effective scanning tools.
+The surveyor has to make sure that all the positions are registered, as the scanner usually considers only the scanned objects in the line of sight.
+Terrestrial scanners, hand-held scanners, and drones are effective scanning tools.

-2. Converting point clouds to as-built models
+2. Convert point cloud data to 3D as-built models for heritage buildings

 • Multiple scans are joined together to create a single point cloud file

-• Targets or survey points can be used to join the scans or scans can be overlapped by identifying similar features
+• Targets or survey points can be used to join the scans, or scans can be overlapped by identifying similar features

-The final deliverables are built after the registration process is completed:
+The final deliverables are built after the registration process is completed.

-• 2D as-built drawings can include architectural surveys or topographical surveys and may vary in the site area, dimensions, contours, elevations, etc.
+• 2D as-built drawings can include architectural surveys or topographical surveys and may vary in site area, dimensions, contours, elevations, etc.

 • Point clouds are imported into software like AutoCAD® to create such drawings.